Taffey Bakery

 Can I use sweetened applesauce?

-Yes, your cake will just be a bit sweeter!
-If you do use sweetened applesauce, please use tart apples to compliment the sweet and sour.
+Yes.
+If you use sweetened applesauce, I recommend using tart apples to balance the sweet and sour.

 Can this recipe be doubled?